Frequently Asked Questions

 What is your refund policy?

-In order to be able to offer small classes and quality instruction, we are not able to offer refunds.* If you are unable to participate in a course for which you have registered, Art School will offer you a credit for a future class or workshop.
-Credits do not apply to private lessons or parties.
+In order to be able to offer small classes and quality instruction, we are not able to offer refunds.* If you are unable to participate in a class or party for which you have registered and paid, Art School will offer you a credit for a future class or event of the same value.
 Partial or pro-rated credits for missed classes within a multi-week course are not available.
-Unused sessions on After-School Art Club Class Passes are also non-refundable and non-transferrable; however, Art School reserves the right to accept unused sessions for future Art Club sessions, if available.

 Do you offer high school Fine Arts credits for homeschool or non-traditional students?